Background pattern

 If you are breastfeeding and want to use Cerazet, consult your doctor.

-Driving and operating machinery
+Driving and using machines

 Cerazet contains lactose

-Regular checks
+Regular check-ups

-Contact your doctor as soon as possible in the following cases:
+Contact your doctor as soon as possible in the following situations:

-3. How to Take Cerazet
+3. How to take Cerazet

 When and how to take Cerazet

-Cerazet blister pack contains 28 tablets.
+The Cerazet blister pack contains 28 tablets.
 There are arrows printed on the front of the blister pack, between the tablets.
 If you turn the blister pack over and look at the back, you will see the days of the week printed on the foil.
-Each day corresponds to a tablet.
+Each day corresponds to one tablet.

 Starting the first pack of Cerazet